Covid is Airborne: You’re breathing it in

-The BMJ recently published a “Practice Pointer” (01/02/2024) which gives advice to medical professionals on how to deal with patients experiencing cognitive dysfunction following a Covid-19 infection.
+The BMJ published a “Practice Pointer” (01/02/2024) which gives advice to medical professionals on how to deal with patients experiencing cognitive dysfunction following a Covid-19 infection.
 The paper draws on two sources: a literature search of PubMed conducted using the terms “post-acute covid-19”, and “long covid” and multiple terms relating to impaired cognition; and group discussions with front line clinicians and patient partners who are members of a national quality improvement collaborative for long covid clinics in UK.

 The main pointers on what professionals need to know when dealing with cognitive dysfunction are: